Glentronics, Inc. Watchdog High Water Detector

 No smartphone technology, so you can’t be notified remotely

 This is handy little device, particularly if you like your technology and feel confident setting things up.
 The price point is reasonable, especially as batteries are included, and it not only detects a water leak, but also changes in temperature, whether that’s freezing or hot.
 The device is sleek and well designed, as well as having a magnetic strip in order to attach where necessary.
 It’s perfect if you already have a SmartThings hub and like all your technology to match.
 We wouldn’t recommend, however, if you’re a bit of a technophobe, as the setup and app can be overwhelming.
 The Samsung GP-U999SJVLCAA SmartThings range includes the Hub, Multipurpose Sensor (for open windows and doors), Motion Sensor, Outlet (for controlling lights), and the Button.
 If you’re gizmo mad and want to have a matching collection, then we would definitely recommend going for this product and having the whole range in your home.
 This gives you control over everything you might need and peace of mind that your property is safe from burglars and flooding.
 The water leak sensor is one of Samsung’s cheaper products in the range, but no less impressive and works in sync (not a leaking ‘sink’) with the rest of the Hub.
+You may also be interested in some of the best mold removers from our list, so check them out.

 Use the SmartThings app or Amazon Alexa to control your water leak sensor